anduril/jetpack-nixos/README.md

 You may need to enter the firmware menu and reorder it manually so NixOS will boot first.
 (See [this issue](https://forums.developer.nvidia.com/t/using-uefi-runtime-variables-on-xavier-agx/227970))

+### JetPack Versions
+The major JetPack version may be changed by setting `hardware.nvidia-jetpack.majorVersion`.
+It defaults to the latest version supported by the board (e.g. JetPack 6 for Orin and JetPack 5 for Xavier).
+The "generic" som defaults to JetPack 6.

+Note that the JetPack firmware of a given version is incompatible with the kernel and rootfs of the other.
+You cannot run the JetPack 5 firmware with the JetPack 6 kernel (and vice versa).
+Be certain when upgrading that you are able to update both simulatenously.

+If not installing JetPack 6 firmware via flashing scripts, it is recommended to install the JetPack 6 bootloader configuration (without live switch), then install the capsule update, and finally reboot.
+The effect is that the device reboots, installs the JetPack 6 firmware via a capsule update, and when finished, boots into a NixOS configuration for JetPack 6.

 ### Graphical Output
 As of 2023-12-09, the status of graphical output on Jetsons is described below.
 If you have problems with configurations that are expected to work, try different ports (HDMI/DP/USB-C), different cables, and rebooting with the cables initially connected or disconnected.